0xcad/love-languages/words.md

 # 2025-03-21
 Goals again:
-* verb conjugation
+* verb conjugation - DONE
-* subject/object
+* subject/object - KINDA DONE?
+* noun agreement - DONE
+* switch between "your" and "my" in sentences...
-* pool of words for certain phrases (i.e adverbs in AdvP, adjectives in NP (not conj...))
+* pool of words for certain phrases (i.e adverbs in AdvP, adjectives in NP (not conj...), nouns in `DP`)
+    * adverbs in AP's also need to be different
+        * adverbs in AdvP that are modifying *another* adverb need to be the same class
 * (less important) theta grid
 * "You are my.... `blank`"
     * on a tree, need to also save: